COUPON: Save 27% off your entire Helix order with code NAPLAB27. Expires 8/1/25.

 Cooling Test

-The Helix Plus has excellent cooling performance.
+The Helix Plus has excellent cooling.
 During our tests, I did not feel any significant level of heat retention around my body.

 Baseline Temp.